-Having come to the attention of a rather niche sector of the public for the vast quantity of gentle giant whale sharks that like to congregate off the tranquil turquoise waters of Isla Holbox, it’s since converted itself into the place to go for those in the know, who want to escape the typical backpacker route of Mexico’s Yucatan region.
-It’s easy to see why too.
-This laid-back island destination is just a short car ride, plus boat trip, from the resort-friendly, hotel high-rise heaven (or hell, depending on how you look at it) of Cancun.
-Its location allows dedicated beach bums to hop over for a quick day trip or stay a little longer if they really want to escape the mainland’s rat race.
+Having come to the attention of a rather niche sector of the public for the vast quantity of gentle giant whale sharks that like to congregate off the tranquil turquoise waters of Isla Holbox, it’s since become the place to come for those in the know, who want to escape the typical backpacker route of Mexico’s Yucatán region.
+And it’s easy to see why.
+This laid-back island, which is also petite – just 26mi (42km) in circumference – is just a short car ride, plus boat trip, from the high-rise center of Cancun.

-However, it has rather ominously been hailed as the ‘new Tulum’ by The Guardian, meaning that if Tulum is anything to go by, Holbox may too become a victim of its own success, overrun by tourists and feeling the influence of chain dining and accommodation options.
-Right now though, Holbox maintains its blissful mix between upmarket, boutique and eco-friendly hotels and low-key, low-tech campsites that make it ideal for backpackers on a budget and those who want a taste of Mexican island authenticity, which sets it apart from the nearby Cozumel and even Isla Mujeres.
+However, it has rather ominously been hailed as the new Tulum by The Guardian, meaning that if Tulum is anything to go by, Holbox may also become a victim of its own success, overrun by tourists and feeling the influence of chain dining and accommodation options.
+Right now though, it maintains a blissful mix between upmarket, boutique and ecofriendly hotels and low-key, low-tech campsites that make it ideal for backpackers on a budget and those who want a taste of Mexican island authenticity, which sets it apart from the nearby Cozumel and even Isla Mujeres.